dreamportdev/Osdev-Notes/Build_Process/GNUMakefiles.md

 You can also run `make` itself as part of a command to build a target.
 This opens the door to a whole new world of makefiles calling further makefiles and including othes.

 ### Think Bigger!
-*__Authors Note:__ This section is written using a personal project as a reference, there are definitely other ways to approach this, but I thought it would be an interesting exaple to look at how I approached this for my kernel/OS. - DT.*
+*__Authors Note:__ This section is written using a personal project as a reference, there are definitely other ways to approach this, but I thought it would be an interesting example to look at how I approached this for my kernel/OS. - DT.*

 Now what about managing a large project with many sub-projects, custom and external libraries that all interact?
 As an example lets look at the northport os, it features the following structure of makefiles: